ballerina-platform/nballerina/docs/subset14.md

 expression = logical-or-expr

-const-expr = logical-or-expr # must also satisfy restrictions of const-expr as in Ballerina language spec
+const-expr = logical-or-expr # must also satisfy restrictions of const-expr as in Ballerina language spec and should be neither list-constructor-expr nor mapping-constructor-expr

 const-reference-expr = identifier | qualified-identifier # must refer to something defined with a const-decl